Spaaaacccee/flex/docs/User Acceptance Testing.md

 - Updating documents.
 - Staying up-to-date with the progress of the project.

 Users will then complete a Google Forms survey after the test, to evaluate user experience.
+An average rating of 4/5 is considered a success.

 A mock project will be used, detailed as follows: